Shyam-45/polling-modified/README.md

 ## 📞 Support

-For support and questions, please create an issue in the repository or contact the development team.
+For support and questions, please create an issue in the repository.